phorton1/base-apps-artisan/docs/redesign2.md

 ## Continuing

-I don't think a Renderer Queue should be persistent from invocation to invocation.
+Is a Renderer Queue persistent from invocation to invocation?
-When you invoke a renderer, basically you START playing things from it.
+When you invoke a renderer, you START playing things from it.

 What does 'invoke' mean?
 If you 'attach' to a Renderer that is playing stuff, you should see it's current state.
 Remember that Renderers can